openstack-charmers/charm-woodpecker/README.md

 # Overview

-The ceph-benchmarking charm deploy a testing tool that enables various action based performance tests to be performed.
+The woodpecker charm deploy a testing tool that enables various action based performance tests to be performed.

 # Usage